KurtKroeker/powershell/powershell_presentation_notes.md

 ## Subjects Not Covered
 - Execution policies
     - I (we?) have RemoteSigned, meaning any code downloaded from the internet will not be executed by accident
-- Advanced Azure resource interactions
+- Azure resource interactions
 - PC user and administrative management
+- GUIs and PowerShell
+- PSCustomObject creation
+- Using external DLL dependencies (Add-Type, .NET [reflection.assembly])

 ## Resources
 - Installing PS on macOS: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-6